ericmshearer/OCepi/vignettes/OCepi.md

 #> 4 2024-09-29 2024-09-01
 ```

-### Time Between Dates {#time-between-dates}
+### Time Between Dates

-`time_between` calculates the time elapsed between two dates in the following units: days, weeks, months and years.
-Value is always rounded down to account for complete elapsed time.
-Note: order of dates does not necessarily matter, but beware of sign.
+`time_between` calculates the time elapsed between two dates in the
+following units: days, weeks, months and years.
+Value is always rounded
+down to account for complete elapsed time.
+Note: order of dates does not
+necessarily matter, but beware of sign.

 ``` r
 episode_date = as.Date("2020-04-01")